top of page

 CHILDREN IN OUR ECONOMY

-This research looks at the effects of tax policy on planning and governance.
-One project resulted in an original database of disaggregated index measuring the severity of U.S. state restrictions with regard to local taxation.
+This research promotes fair taxation and transparency.
+One project resulted in an original database of disaggregated index measuring the severity of U.S. state restrictions with regard to local revenue and spending.
+Others identified ways to mitigate the harm of business tax incentives on public services.

-An offshoot from the hydrological research at the Earth Institute, his project compares centralized and decentralized mode of governance in regard to the outcomes for groundwater depletion.
+An offshoot from the hydrological research at the Earth Institute, this project compares centralized and decentralized mode of governance in regard to the outcomes for groundwater depletion.

 home: Skills